michel-iwaniec/OverlayPal/README.md

 In order to provide an uninterrupted flow for artists working in their favorite pixel program, OverlayPal can detect file changes on disk and trigger a conversion automatically.
 This allows working on an image in a paint program, and only glancing at the OverlayPal window to verify that a conversion is still possible.

-To enable this mode, simple check these two checkboxes:
+To enable this mode, simply check these two checkboxes:

 * "Track file" on the leftmost UI box.
 This will detect changes to the image on disk.
 * "Automatic".
 This will trigger a conversion whenever the input image or the conversion settings have changed.